Amy DeCloux, Ph.D., J.D.

 - Amy has presented talks and abstracts at several meetings including The Ninth International Conference of Immunology and FASEB.

-- Amy was named to the Rising Stars list in the practice area of Intellectual Property in 2015 and 2016 in Massachusetts, a list limited to 2.5% of the outstanding emerging lawyers in the state who are age 40 and under, or have been practicing 10 years or less.
+- Amy was named to the Rising Stars list in the practice area of Intellectual Property in 2015-2017 in Massachusetts, a list limited to 2.5% of the outstanding emerging lawyers in the state who are age 40 and under, or have been practicing 10 years or less.
 The attorneys featured in Rising Stars were selected by their peers in an extensive nomination and polling process conducted by the research team at Super Lawyers, a service of Thomson Reuters and seen in a special advertising section in Boston magazine.

 Bar and Court Admissions